Fishing for Ontario Steelhead

 Regardless of their reason, many anglers know the fall steelhead can often be the hardest fighting fish due to them being in good health from feeding all summer and from the fall river water temperatures being perfect.

 Fall fishing for steelhead is considered the best time to fish steelhead by many anglers.

-The guides at A Perfect Drift Guide Company say the best times for fall steelhead are usually mid-October to early December with peak fishing being from the last week of October to the 3rd week of November.
+The guides at A Perfect Drift Guide Company say the best times for fall steelhead and fall guide trips are usually mid-October to early December.

 This is when the most double-digit days are common (10+ Steelhead Caught).

 However, it’s not uncommon to have high number days throughout December with the added bonus of fewer anglers out fishing at that time.